ophwug/docs/README.md

   * Reported symptoms consistent with power issues
   * Investigation indicated supercapacitor involvement (1.5F capacitors)
   * Successfully replaced supercapacitors and device is working
-  * Replacement part: Knowles DGH155M2R7 (1.5F 2.7V) from [Mouser](https://www.mouser.com/ProductDetail/Knowles-Illinois-Capacitor/DGH155M2R7?qs=iLbezkQI%252BshcZvBCu9GXdg%3D%3D)
+  * Alternative Replacement part: Knowles DGH155M2R7 (1.5F 2.7V) from [Mouser](https://www.mouser.com/ProductDetail/Knowles-Illinois-Capacitor/DGH155M2R7?qs=iLbezkQI%252BshcZvBCu9GXdg%3D%3D)
     * Note: Replacement parts don't quite fit the original footprint but can work with careful installation
-    * Replacement part has higher temperature rating (105C vs original 85C) "The capacitors I used as a replacement have a max temperature of +85C.
+    * Replacement part has higher temperature rating (85C vs original 65C) "The capacitors I used as a replacement have a max temperature of +85C.
 The original capacitor appears to have a max of +65C..."
   * See [issue](https://github.com/ophwug/docs/issues/25) for detailed discussion and photos

 **Vendors**: